django-oscar/django-oscar-api/README.rst

 steps:

 1. Install the `django-oscar-api` package (``pip install django-oscar-api``).
-2. Add oscarapi to INSTALLED_APPS.
+2. Add oscarapi and restframework to INSTALLED_APPS.
-3. Add restframework to INSTALLED_APPS.
     .. code-block:: python

        INSTALLED_APPS = [
         ...
         'rest_framework',
+        'oscarapi',
        ]
   Note: If you don't have restframework you can install it using ::

     pip install djangorestframework

-4. Add the application's urls to your urlconf
+3. Add the application's urls to your urlconf

    .. code-block:: python